Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 {% endtabs %}

 {% hint style="info" %}
-Previously known as MCID, the Experience Cloud ID or ECID uniquely identifies each client company in the Adobe Experience Cloud and is similar to the following value:`016D5C175213CCA80A490D05@AdobeOrg`.
-The trailing `@AdobeOrg` is required.
+Previously known as MCID, the Experience Cloud ID or ECID uniquely identifies each visitor in the Adobe Experience Cloud and is similar to the following value:`65002602839283012066007008864929833047`.
 {% endhint %}

 After the configuration is complete, an Experience Cloud ID is generated and, where applicable, is included on all Analytics and Audience Manager hits.
 Other IDs, such as custom and automatically-generated IDs, continue to be sent with each hit.